chronosceptor/datoscuriosos-v3/README.md

-# Welcome to my new website

- Simple blog built with Astro and Strapi
+# Simple blog built with Astro and Strapi

- #2do
- - check prefetch